 the type of material (sequence listing only or also related tables);

-format of material (written or computer-readable form); and
+format of material (paper or electronic form); and

-the time of filing or furnishing (contained in the application as originally filed, filed together with the international application in computer-readable form, subsequently furnished for the purposes or search and/or examination, or filed as an amendment).
+the time of filing or furnishing (contained in the application as originally filed, filed together with the international application in electronic form, subsequently furnished for the purposes of search and/or examination, or filed as an amendment).

-Where more than one version or copy of a sequence listing and/or table related thereto has been filed, the check box under item 2 (or item 3 of Box No. 1 of the written opinion of the International Searching Authority) is used to indicate whether the required statements were included, that the information in the subsequent or additional copies is identical to that in the application as filed or does not go beyond the application as filed.
+Where more than one version or copy of a sequence listing and/or table related thereto has been filed, the check box under item 2 (or item 3 of Box No. I of the written opinion of the International Searching Authority) is used to indicate whether the required statements were included, that the information in the subsequent or additional copies is identical to that in the application as filed or does not go beyond the application as filed.
 For further discussions of the nucleotide and/or amino acid sequence listings, refer to Chapter 18.

 Amendments Resulting in Gaps in Numbering